bnjmnrsh/Satchel/readme.md

 # Satchel.js

-A lightweight browser Storage library.
+A library for managing sessionStorage and localStorage.